 01 | Core concepts - get to grips with the fundamentals of algorithms by exploring sequencing, selection, iteration.

 02 | Flowcharts - learn how to read and write flowcharts, which can be used to represent algorithms.

 03 | Pseudocode - learn how to read and write pseudocode, and use these to represent a range of algorithms.

 You’ll engage with active learning in groups including direct instruction, hands-on activities and challenge-based learning.
 Examination practice with guidance linked to the specific requirements of the main awarding bodies.
 The course will model teaching approaches that can be taken back to the classroom.

 Representing algorithms using flowcharts and pseudocode

 This is a one-day course which consists of five hours of teaching time.

 This course forms part of the Computer Science Accelerator Programme.
-To fully prepare you for teaching algorithms at GCSE level, we also recommended the one-day course, Searching and sorting algorithms.
+To fully prepare you for teaching algorithms at GCSE level, we also recommended the one-day course: Search and sort algorithms

 - Learn the key building blocks of algorithms to be executed using a computer.